Meet the staff

 She holds numerous distinctions and titles in dog training disciplines from AKC Obedience to Rally Obedience.

 Denise has been hosting a monthly Ask the Trainer call-in radio show on WKBK1290 for ten years.
 You can hear her live on the radio the last Monday of each month.
 Call or email your questions to the studio.
 She also produced and directed Doggie Dilemmas, a cable-access TV show that airs weekly on Cheshire TV.
-Denise writes a monthly column for the Monadnock Ledger Transcript called Dog Tales and she writes a monthly column for their business newsletter that is distributed monthly.
+She writes a monthly column for her business newsletter that is distributed monthly.
 In addition, Denise originally coordinated the therapy dog visits for the Student Relaxation Day at Keene State College.
 As the program grew she handed it to the Monadnock Humane Society’s Therapy dog program.

 Denise’s Recent Courses & Events